 - Hook up the tree with a wire onto the ceiling, wall, curtain rail or skirting board so it can’t be pulled over.

-You might also enjoy reading 35 Christmas Safety Tips for Parents
+You May Also Enjoy 35 Christmas Safety Tips for Parents

-- Say “no” or “be gentle” every time your toddler goes near.
+- Say “no” or “be gentle” every time your toddler goes near the tree.

-- Explain to your toddler and show them that if they pull it, the tree can topple and might be ow-y.
+- Explain to your toddler and show them that if they pull it, the tree can topple and might hurt them.

-- Tell her Santa’s watching because Santa always watches the Christmas tree to make sure it’s safe, so he’ll see if they go near it and Santa won’t come!
+- Tell your toddler that Santa’s watching because Santa always watches the Christmas tree to make sure it’s safe, so he’ll see if they go near it and Santa won’t come!

 And if push comes to shove, you could skip the tree entirely!
 Hey look on the bright side, at least you won’t have to take it all down at the end of the Christmas period…